 - CMHC estimates that 12% of Canadian mortgage borrowers have elected to defer their mortgage payments.
-By September that number is expected to grow to 20%.
+The number of deferrals is expected to grow to 20% by September.

-- Risk that if the economy doesn’t start back up as many as 1 in 5 mortgages will be in arrears this fall.
+- The risk that the economy doesn’t start back up quickly.
+Therefore, as many as 1 in 5 mortgages will be in arrears this fall.

-- Introduction of a new buzz world for the media to hype on “The Deferral Cliff” [duh, duh, duhhh] Which is this fall when all the 6 month mortgage deferrals end.
+- Introduction of a new buzz word for the media to hype on “The Deferral Cliff” [duh, duh, duhhh] Which is this fall when all the 6 month mortgage deferrals end.

-- CMHC is anticipated a drop to home prices between 9% to 18% over the coming year.
+- CMHC is anticipating a drop to home prices between 9% to 18% this year.

 - Pre-Covid Canada had one of the highest gross debt to GDP ratio at 99% in the developed world.
 By the end of 2020 that ratio is expected to exceed 130%.
 NOTE: 80% is considered to be acceptable.

 This is all scary gloomy stuff and yet…

 In my daily work, I’m still feeling and observing a lot of optimism from existing home owners and would be first time buyers a like.
 The psychology in the GTA hasn’t changed to one of pessimism.
 Actually, quite the contrary, there is an overwhelming attitude of opportunity and excitement.

 This is what “could” happen not what “will” happen.

 You have to keep in mind “who” and “why” this information is being reported.
 These remarks are worst case scenarios to prepare for doomsday scenarios.
 This is the CEO of a Crown Corporation who has to protect and politicize the interests of Canadians above all else.

 These numbers are national numbers.
 Meaning that they take into account markets like Alberta or the East Coast.
 Places where the economic impact of the outbreak, especially relating to oil production, are very severe.